 The HCMS vivarium is the newest and largest vivarium on campus.
 Designed to specifically support Imaging, Neuroscience behavioral studies, and Cancer research, the vivarium is adjacent to the Translational and Molecular Imaging Institute’s small animal imaging suites and large animal imaging capability.
 Fully automated, robotics, cage wash support and state-of-the-art environmental monitoring systems are additional key features of this facility.

-The faculty of the CCMS consists of five full time veterinarians: (Director, DVM/DACLAM; Associate Director and Head, Small Animal Medicine, MS/DVM/DACLAM; Head, Veterinary Translational Medicine and Director of Behavioral Management Program, DVM/DACLAM; Head, Comparative Surgery Facility, DVM and Veterinary Pathologists, DVM).
+The faculty of the CCMS consists of four full time veterinarians: (Director, DVM/DACLAM; Associate Director and Head, Veterinary Translational Medicine and Director of Behavioral Management Program, DVM/DACLAM; Head, Comparative Surgery Facility, DVM and Veterinary Pathologists, DVM).
 The Husbandry operation is managed by an Operations Manager and four full time Supervisors.
 All are certified at the Laboratory Animal Technologist level LATg) by the American Association of Laboratory Animal Science (AALAS).
 An ongoing in-house training and post-approval compliance program is in place and conducted by a full time Training/Compliance Coordinator (MS/LATg).
 The institution also supports a weekly AALAS certification training program for all husbandry and research personnel interested in certification.

 The Department of Pharmacy maintains an Investigational Drug Service (IDS) to support research activities at Icahn School of Medicine.
 The IDS is a research pharmacy charged with maintaining the control and accountability of investigational agents (FDA approved and non-approved) in compliance with Good Clinical Practices (GCPs), Good Manufacturing Practices (GMPs) and other regulations and laws as appropriate.
 The IDS provides dedicated research support including protocol review, storage, preparation, dispensing and education to groups and investigators engaged in research.